 Late Angels pitcher Tyler Skaggs, wife opened up about wedding and family plans before his death

-Tragedy struck the Los Angeles Angels on Monday when pitcher Tyler Skaggs was found dead in his Texas hotel room hours before his team was set to take on the Rangers.
+Tragedy struck the Los Angeles Angels on Monday when pitcher Tyler Skaggs was found dead in his Texas hotel room hours before his team was set to take on the Texas Rangers.

-Three months before Skaggs’ sudden passing, he and his wife, Carli, opened up about their wedding and their plans to start a family in an April interview with Wealth Management.
+Three months before Skaggs’ sudden passing, in an April interview with Wealth Management, he and his wife, Carli, opened up about their wedding and their plans to start a family

 CLICK HERE FOR MORE SPORTS COVERAGE

-Their wedding celebration was nearly derailed when the place they had picked out in Malibu, Calif., was being threatened by a wildfire.
+Their wedding celebration was nearly derailed when the place they had picked out in Malibu, Calif., was being threatened by a wildfire, they shared with the outlet.
 The room where the 200-plus guests were going to join the Skaggs for the reception was spared while most of the grounds around it were charred, according to the magazine.

 “This was important to us.
-But it was nothing compared to the way people’s lives were being impacted,” Tyler Skaggs said of the fires.
+But it was nothing compared to the way people’s lives were being impacted,” Skaggs said of the fires.
 “A thousand things go into planning a wedding, but no one ever plans on their venue burning.”

 The two went through with their wedding.
 Carli Skaggs also opened up about their plans for children in the future.